meese-os/meeseOS-manual/src/guide/hosting/evennode/README.md

 ---
-description: A guide on how to set up OS.js on EvenNode
+description: A guide on how to set up MeeseOS on EvenNode
 full_title: EvenNode Hosting Guide
 ---

 # EvenNode Hosting Guide

-This guide shows how to configure and deploy OS.js on [EvenNode hosting](https://www.evennode.com/docs/node).
+This guide shows how to configure and deploy MeeseOS on [EvenNode hosting](https://www.evennode.com/docs/node).

 ## Prepare

-EvenNode has a couple of requirements in order for OS.js server to launch properly:
+EvenNode has a couple of requirements in order for MeeseOS server to launch properly:

 ### Add startup script